 4. Build an independent project in Scratch

 The basic workflow of building a project in Scratch is simple.
 To start a project on Scratch, students select a background and create characters, known as "sprites," to interact with the background.
 Once the sprites are created, students can use Scratch's drag-and-drop blocks to program their movement and actions.
 They can also add sound effects and music to their projects, which can make them more engaging for younger students.
 As they build their projects, students can also experiment with different scripts and see how they impact the behavior of their sprites.
 This trial-and-error approach helps students learn about coding concepts and the logic behind coding.
+Students can choose from Scratch’s prebuilt sprites/backdrops, draw their own within Scratch, or upload images from the web.
+Scratch promotes creativity and self expression that is key to get students invested in Computer Science.

 Best for ages: 7-13